This program is compatible with the Windows XP and later operating systems and IE 7 and later browsers.

 This program material also teaches low-level mechanics and functions of both the FAT file system and the New Technology File System (NTFS).
 Although the FAT file system is not available on new computers, it’s the default file system on floppy diskettes and USB devices.
 Many computer forensic incidents involve USB devices and will continue to involve these devices for years to come.
 Consequently, students studying to become successful forensic computer examiners must understand the FAT file.

 Windows 98 and earlier versions are based on the FAT file system.
 A computer formatted with Windows 2000, XP, and Vista versions will typically be formatted with the NTFS file system.

 The completion of several practical exercises is a requirement of this program.
 Some might include floppy diskettes.
 Although the floppy diskette is no longer commonly encountered in the field, keep in mind that it’s the exercise that is significant, and any action taken on a floppy diskette can be replicated on a hard drive.

 To enroll in this course, you’ll need to have basic computer skills, including the ability to work outside the Windows GUI interface.
 This is because forensic examiners often need data that can’t easily be accessed from within Windows.
 Being comfortable working within the DOS environment will be very helpful in this field.

-A good measure of your readiness for this program is knowing that you can successfully complete the A+ certification through Microsoft.
+A good measure of your readiness for this program is knowing that you can successfully complete the A+ certification through CompTIA.
 Note that the certification is by no means a prerequisite.
 However, the basic knowledge needed for success in this program typically requires that you have the A+ level of experience.